top of page

 Hi!
 I am so glad you are here!

 Sleep is hard, guys.
-Like, the science of sleep.
-It is complex.
+The science of sleep, it is complex.
 Add on top of that a toddler or preschooler seeking independence, learning to deal with new and big emotions, finding his or her place in this world, learning how to influence situations.
 It's no wonder our sweet kiddos struggle so much with this time of the day.
 Each child and family have their own unique challenges when it comes to sleep.
 And there is no one-size-fits-all answer.
 However, we are pretty lucky because sleep has been studied extensively, especially over the past 30 years.
 And we now know that there are certain actions that set a child up for success and improve sleep, and other actions that make it more challenging to sleep.
-During our 5 Day Bedtime Bootcamp Challenge, we are going to focus on making your child's bedtime routine a smooth, easy, consistent, and pleasant process.
+Bedtime Bootcamp, we are going to focus on making your child's bedtime routine a smooth, easy, consistent, and pleasant process.
 Getting the nuts and bolts in place, so if your kiddo's sleep challenges are bigger than just bedtime routine, you'll be set to move forward.
 And if bedtime routine is your only struggle, you'll be golden.
-My goal is that by the end of our 5 day challenge, you won't dread your kiddo's bedtime routine every night.
+My goal is that by the end of Bedtime Bootcamp, you won't dread your kiddo's bedtime routine every night.
 That you end your day on a positive note instead of with regret, frustration, disappointment, or sadness.
 That we increase the chance that your kiddos' overnight sleep is restful.
-I recommend tackling one challenge per day, however if you feel ready to tackle more than one challenge at a time, that's fine as well.
+I recommend tackling one challenge at a time, however if you feel ready to tackle more than one challenge at a time, that's fine as well.
 Key to success is approaching all changes with excitement when talking to your kiddos.
 This is not about punishment or taking charge.
 It is about happy, productive time together and good sleep!

 I am excited for you to get started, and look forward to hearing your successes!